-The Global People Survey provides KPMG in Central Asia leadership and KPMG International leadership with results related to upholding the KPMG Values.
-KPMG in Central Asia and KPMG International monitor the results and take appropriate actions to communicate and respond to any findings.
+The Global People Survey provides KPMG leadership and KPMG International leadership with results related to upholding the KPMG Values.
+KPMG and KPMG International monitor the results and take appropriate actions to communicate and respond to any findings.

+2.1.2.
 System of quality control